 An assessment shouldn’t normally take more than 20 minutes, after which you can pay any required financial deposit over the phone and expect some form of booking confirmation and receipt of payment.

-Step 6 - Arranging Payment
+Step 6 - Funding Your Stay

 It's worth checking usage policies re internet and wifi, and devices, as you may be disappointed if the clinic you've chosen asks you to hand them in, before your stay begins, without prior warning.

-And of course, enjoy your recovery!
+Now, enjoy your recovery!

 Thanks so much for reading the ultimate guide on finding rehab treatment in Caldicot.